Mens rea Meaning

 Every individual is supposed to exercise a minimum degree of care and caution while doing any act.
 When the conduct of any individual is found to be lacking in respect of the due care or precautions required to be taken when such a person is said to be negligent.

 Negligence is characterized chiefly by inadvertence, thoughtlessness, and inattention.

 Negligence under law implies the omission to do something which a reasonable man, guided by those ordinary considerations which ordinarily regulate human affairs, would do or the doing of something which a reasonable and prudent man would not do.

 Negligence is the failure to use such care as a reasonably prudent and careful person would use under similar circumstances.
 Negligence refers to the conduct which falls below the standard established by law for the protection of others against unreasonable risk of harm.

-The jurisprudential concept of negligence differs in civil and criminal law.
+The jurisprudential concept of negligence differs in civil law and criminal law.
 What may be negligence in civil law may not necessarily be negligence in criminal law.
 For an act to amount to criminal negligence, the degree of negligence should be much higher i.e., gross or of a very high degree.
-Negligence which is neither gross nor of a higher degree may provide a ground for action in civil law but cannot form the basis of a prosecution under criminal law.
+Negligence which is neither gross nor of a higher degree may provide a ground for action in civil law but cannot form the basis of prosecution under criminal law.

 Mens rea under Indian Penal Code

 The term Mens rea has not been used anywhere in the entire length and breadth of the IPC but its corresponding terms such as intentionally, knowingly, willfully, maliciously, fraudulently, dishonestly have been employed in the code to represent the mental involvement of the accused in the commission of a crime.
 These terms have been defined under Section – 24 (Dishonestly), Section – 25 (Fraudulently), and Section – 39 (Voluntarily)